cloud-install/ansible-snyc-gitee/docs/stack-accounts.md

 # Username and Password

-These accounts are required for LAMP image installation and configuration
+These accounts are required for LCMP image installation and configuration

 ## MySQL